 Manager Benchmarks: LASERS' Investment Managers shall be compared to a combination of passively managed index returns matching the managers' specific investment styles, as well as the median manager in their appropriate peer group universe.
-Specific benchmarks and peer groups are described for each manager in Section B of this document.
+Specific benchmarks and peer groups are described for each manager in a separate document entitled "Investment Manager Guidelines."